ProPetro Holding Corp. (PUMP) Shares Down Despite Recent Market Volatility

 Barclays gave a rating of “Overweight” to PUMP, setting the target price at $14 in the report published on January 10th of the current year.

-During the last 5 trading sessions, PUMP rose by +5.90%, which changed the moving average for the period of 200-days by -23.90% in comparison to the 20-day moving average, which settled at $9.46.
-In addition, ProPetro Holding Corp. saw -10.03% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PUMP fell by -15.42%, which changed the moving average for the period of 200-days by -35.26% in comparison to the 20-day moving average, which settled at $9.27.
+In addition, ProPetro Holding Corp. saw -21.22% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading